Nevada County steps up to support our most vulnerable neighbors and small businesses during the COVID-19 pandemic.

 Criteria for Nonprofit Grants Program Requests

-In the initial rounds of funding, the Relief Fund will consider grant requests servicing western Nevada County (defined as West of the Highway 20-80 interchange) for the purpose of:
+The Relief Fund will consider grant requests servicing western Nevada County (defined as West of the Highway 20-80 interchange) for the purpose of:

 - Serving vulnerable populations as defined above, who have been impacted by the hardships associated with COVID-19 and shelter-in-place restrictions by providing such things as food, housing, living expenses, transportation, and other basic needs.